-The IFNγ inducible CXCR3 ligands (CXCL9, CXCL10 and CXCL11) are produced by endothelial cells, fibroblasts, mononuclear cells and tumors.
+The IFNy inducible CXCR3 ligands (CXCL9, CXCL10 and CXCL11) are produced by endothelial cells, fibroblasts, mononuclear cells and tumors.
 CXCL4, another CXCR3 ligand is produced by activated platelets [1].
 These chemokines exert their biological effects by binding to the 7 transmembrane domain G-protein coupled CXCR3 receptor [2].
 Binding of CXCL9, CXCL10, or CXCL11 to CXCR3 increases intracellular Ca2++ levels and activates phosphoinositide 3-kinase and mitogen-activated protein kinase pathways in target cells [3].
 CXCR3 expression by tumors has pro or anti-tumor role based on the isoforms expressed.
 In breast cancer [4] and glioma [5] CXCR3-A expression is associated with increased metastases and poor prognoses.
 Tumor expression of the CXCR3-A receptor in patient breast cancer samples has been suggested to enhance invasion and metastases [6].
-The findings from this study suggest that the co-expression of the CXCR3/ligand in breast cancer [8] have been reported to be associated with reduced invasion and growth.
+The findings from this study suggest that the co-expression of the CXCR3/ligand in breast cancer is associated with poor prognosis.
+On the other hand, CXCR3-B isoform expression by prostate [7] and breast cancer [8] has been reported to be associated with reduced invasion and growth.